In a recent news article it was reported that 1 million new Canadians came to…

 Yes!
 A bank or lender will pre-qualify a Buyer based on the prevailing interest rates, lending rules, and borrowers financial situation at the time Buyer purchases the presale.
 BUT, they will not guarantee to give a mortgage at some time in the future and here’s why:

-Why is there No Guarantee of a Mortgage on a Presale?
+No Guarantee of getting a Mortgage on a Presale?

 A bank or a lender cannot predict what will happen a few years from now in terms of:

-- Mortgage Lending Rules – The Federal Department of Finance controls the regulations on lending money in Canada and has in the past and could very well continue to change,
+- Mortgage Lending Rules – The Federal Department of Finance controls the regulations on lending money in Canada and has in the past and will absolutely continue to change,

 How New Mortgage Rules Affe… by on Scribd